 Notably, the final selection error takes a minimum value at some point.
 Here, the optimal number of neurons is 10, corresponding to a 0.164 selection error.

-The above chart shows the error history for the different subsets during the growing neurons selection process.
+The above chart shows the error history for the different subsets during the selection of growing neurons.
 The blue line represents the training error, and the yellow line symbolizes the selection error.

 6. Testing analysis